Xushu-Wang/sixstreet/README.md

 4. How would you design this if it was going to be a service rather than a library?

-If it was a service:

-API Design: Implement a RESTful API using frameworks like FastAPI or Flask.
+- API Design: Implement a RESTful API using frameworks like FastAPI or Flask.

-Endpoints:
+- Endpoints:

 /lookup: Accepts symbol and date as parameters.